“Live in each season as it passes; breathe the air, drink the drink, taste the fruit.” – Henry David Thoreau

 For the most up-to-date writing and projects I’m working on, visit here:

 To view and/or purchase any of my books, visit here:

 Alessandra Macaluso is the author of What a Good Eater! and The Real-Deal Bridal Bible, host of the Real-Deal Brides podcast, and blogger at AlessandraMacaluso.com.
 She is also Editor of Charlotte Real Producers magazine.

 Alessandra’s work is featured in several anthologies which can all be found on her Amazon author page, and she has contributed to The Huffington Post, Scary Mommy, and many other online publications.
 Her original screenplay “Polar Suburbia” placed as a semi-finalist in the Moondance Film Festival.

 In addition to writing, Alessandra’s other addictions include interior decorating, cooking, gardening, and red wine.
-She’s mom to daughter Penelope, son Ciro, and a twenty-five pound Maine coon cat named Marcus who is convinced he is a dog.
-She spends her time driving her OCD husband completely nuts with her constant rearrangement of scenery in their home.
+She’s mom to daughter Penelope and son Ciro, and spends her free time driving her OCD husband completely nuts with her constant rearrangement of scenery in their home.